unibas-gravis/GiNGR/README.md

  - Go to the examples folder: `cd examples`
  - Setup Code IDE with `scala-cli setup-ide .`
  - Open the IDE with `code .`
- - Now run the individual examples from the "run" menu.
+ - Now run the individual examples

 ## General use
 To use GiNGR, one need to specify the deformation model to use in form of a GPMM model as well as the correspondence estimation function and the uncertainty update.